openSUSE/news-o-o/_posts/2008-12-22-opensuse-education-10-for-sle10-and-111.markdown

   * Via torrent => comming soon

 If you've already the Beta2-ISO, you can also download the [delta-iso](//www.opensuse-education.org/download/ISOs/openSUSE-Education-1.0-for-11.1-Beta2_RC1.iso) - and afterwards generate a RC1 iso with your old one.
-Moons have been discovered orbiting [writing essays by https://writemyessay4me.org](https://writemyessay4me.org/) 200 other minor planets, which complicating the definition of a true planet